seancraven/CDS_book/Chapter_3/atmospheric_primer.md

 ```
 ### Electron Transitions

 One of the early achievements of quantum mechanics and the Bohr model was the prediction of Hydrogen's emission lines.
-As a result from the electronic shell model.
+As a result of the electronic shell model.
 With the advent of the Schrodinger equation solutions to Hydrogen, which describes electron orbitals in terms of 3 quantum numbers of n, l, m the principle, angular momentum, and magnetic quantum numbers.
 The notation for a specific wavefunction denoting a state n, l, m
 ```{math}
 :label:
 \Phi_{n, l, m}(\textbf{r}, t) = R_{n, l}(r)Y_{l, m}(\theta, \phi)\exp(-i E_{n, l}t/\hbar).